A flag version of Beilinson-Drinfeld Grassmannian for surfaces: Introduction

 \textbf{Acknowledgments.} Several people helped in various ways the realization of this paper.
 M. Porta started this project together with the first and third author, and he contributed some important ideas that shaped the current paper; in particular, sections 2 and 3 should be considered as joint work with him.
 M. Kapranov shared with us some of his stimulating ideas and visions on the subject of a Geometric Langlands program on higher dimensional varieties.
-D. Beraldo was great in carefully and patiently explaining the second and third authors some tricky details in the geometric Langlands program.
-G. Nocera followed closely the recent evolution of this paper and generously shared his ideas about the curve case.
-A. F. Herrero made very interesting comments, and suggested Proposition \ref{mathcalGrisanindscheme}.
-S. Raskin gave us very useful and knowledgeable feedbacks: we have taken into account some of them in the current version, the rest will be addressed in a later version or, more plausibly, in a subsequent paper.
-N. Rozenblyum and L. Ramero helped us in the proof of Lemma \ref{completionofunion}.
-We owe a lot to D. Beraldo's and D. Gaitsgory's beautiful papers on the Geometric Langlands program.
-E. Elmanto, T. Pantev, M. Pippi, and B. To\"en offered valuable comments and encouragement.
+D. Beraldo was great in carefully and patiently explaining us some tricky details in the geometric Langlands program.
+G. Nocera followed closely the recent evolution of this paper, and generously shared his ideas about the curve case.
+A. F. Herrero made very interesting comments, and suggested Lemma \ref{GrIsSetsValued}.
+S. Raskin gave us extremely useful and knowledgeable feedbacks: we have taken into account some of them in the current version (e.g. about the chiral tensor product in \S \ref{sectionfusion}), the rest will be addressed in a subsequent paper.
+A. Beilinson sent us a detailed proof of Proposition \ref{beilinson}: we thank him a lot both for this and for his interest in our work.
+N. Rozenblyum and L. Ramero helped us in the proof of a preliminary underived version of Lemma \ref{lem:fiberprodKoszul}.
+We owe a lot to D. Beraldo's and D. Gaitsgory's brilliant papers on the Geometric Langlands program.
+C. Barwick, R. Donagi, E. Elmanto, T. Pantev, M. Pippi, and B. To\"en offered valuable comments and encouragement.
 We sincerely thank all of them.\\

-\textbf{Notations.} All our schemes will, unless otherwise stated, be $\mathbb{C}$-schemes.
+\textbf{Notations.} Our base field will be $k=\mathbb{C}$.
+All our schemes will, unless otherwise stated, be $k$-schemes.
 For a scheme $T$, $\mathbf{Sh}_T$ will denote the category of flat sheaves of sets on $T$.
-Analogously, $\St_T$ will denote the $(2,1)$-category of flat stacks in groupoids on $T$.
-We write $\mathbf{Sh}$ and $\St$ when $T=\Spec \mathbb{C}$.
+Analogously, $\dSt_T$ will denote the $(\infty,1)$-category of flat derived stacks in $\infty$-groupoids on $T$.
+We write $\mathbf{Sh}$ and $\dSt$ when $T=\Spec \, k$.
 We will denote by $\mathbf{PoSets}$ the $1$-category of (small) posetal categories, i.e. (small) categories whose $\Hom$-sets are either empty or a singleton.
 In a 1-category $C$, if $: u: Z\to X$, and $u': Z'\to X$ are monos, and there exists an isomorphism $u \simeq u'$ in $C/X$, then this isomorphism is unique, and we will sometimes simply write $u=u'$.
 The other relevant notations will be introduced and explained in the main text.\\